 And so, on a purely anecdotal level, it can be plausibly argued that American soccer came of age at about the same time my boy Dave Rose went vegetarian.

-Domestically, it’s difficult to identify the specific timing of any sport’s full and complete maturation.
-Soccer in the United States has followed an historical path as long and crooked as any other sport’s (its roots in this country, as we’ll learn, go back further than you think), but after years of well documented ferment, its time has clearly come.
-A December 2017 Gallup poll showed that soccer was poised to overtake baseball as the country’s third most popular spectator sport — a finding further boosted by the fact that it came in a non-World Cup year when the U.S. national team had already been eliminated from the 2018 tournament in Russia.
+It’s a challenge to identify the mainstreaming of a sport, the specific timing of its full and complete maturation. .
+It’s not something we think about here in the U.S., not with any sport other than maybe baseball.
+Domestically, soccer in the United States has followed an evolutionary path as long, crooked and effectively hidden from mainstream consciousness as any other sport’s.
+Its roots in this country, as we’ll learn, go back further than you probably think.
+What’s more, the critical mass of soccer fandom, some argue, has been misunderstood and under counted for decades on account of the country’s sheers size, its diversity and the struggle quantify the predilections of its immigrant communities (vs. those of the traditional mainstream).
+But this much we can agree upon: After years of well documented ferment on these shores, its time has clearly come.
+Soccer long ago passed all American sport when it comes to youth participation.
+A December 2017 Gallup poll showed that soccer was poised to overtake baseball as the country’s third most popular spectator sport — a finding further bolstered by the fact that this specific data arrived late in a non-World Cup year, by which time the U.S. national team had already been eliminated from the 2018 tournament in Russia.

-It means something quite specific actually: the ability to compete with other soccer nations on a credible basis — not just qualifying for a World Cup, but doing so repeatedly, quadrennial after quadrennial.
+It means something quite specific actually, because the standard is international and has been demonstrated by other countries so many times before.
+In short, it’s the ability to compete internationally with other soccer nations on a credible basis — not just qualifying for a single World Cup, but doing so repeatedly, quadrennial after quadrennial.
 Ultimately, for a nation so populous, rich and ambitious as the United States, it means playing other footballing powers on more or less equal footing at successive World Cup tournaments.

-By this international standard, soccer in the United States — for much of the 20th century — flat out failed to come of age.
+According to this international standard, for most of the 20th century, soccer in the United States flat out failed to come of age.

 Today, despite the wrenching Russia 2018 hiccup, it clearly has.